 A snapshot standby database provides disaster recovery and data protection benefits that are similar to those of a physical standby database.
-Snapshot standby databases are best used in scenarios where the benefit of having a temporary, updatable snapshot of the primary database justifies additional administrative complexity and increased time to recover from primary database failures.
+Snapshot standby databases are best used in scenarios where the benefit of having a temporary, updatable snapshot of the primary database justifies increased time to recover from primary database failures.